 • One Sock (big enough for your bottle to fit in)

 • Plastic drinking bottle (empty and without cap)

 - Put the plastic bottle in your sock.

 - Sew up the end of your sock and give it to your dog.

-Modification: Sew on Velcro to the end of your sock so you can reload plastic bottles
+Modification: Sew on Velcro to the end of your sock so that you can reload plastic bottles

 • Needle & Thread

-- Cut the jeans, or material into nine 1 inch strips.
-The finished product will be smaller so if you want a about a 12 inch rope toy, cut the strips to be about 24 inches long (will vary depending on thickness of fabric and tightness of braid).
+- Cut the jeans or material into nine 1 inch strips.
+The finished product will be smaller, so if you want about a 12-inch rope toy, cut the strips to be about 24 inches long (it will vary depending on the thickness of fabric and tightness of braid).

 - Stack the strips on top of each other and sew one of the ends together.

 - Braid the strips, three at a time.
 Then braid the three braided strips together.

 - Sew the end pieces to prevent unraveling and trim off the excess.

 Modification: Sew the end two inched in from the edge of the fabric, and end the braid two inches from the end for a “frayed” end look.